SEIR-7-06/React-Hooks-Intro/README.md

 ## Why use React Hooks?

-Fact: Hooks don't add any additional functionality in React applications.
+Fact: Hooks don't add any additional functionality to React applications.

 So, if hooks don't bring any new features to React apps, one might wonder why they've been added to the library.